andrei-akopian/Contact/README.md

 Once you have gotten the next letter from the "warden," enter `add l` (replace "l" with your letter).
 The dictionary will be sorted and you will see the new sorted list of words.
 If you entered a wrong letter by accident, you can use `remove` to remove the last letter.

+If you have used a word, but the riddeling was unsuccessful, you can use the `mark`/`m` command to mark (hide) the bottom word on the page you were on.
+Or you can call `mark <num>` with the number of the word to mark it (note: the number of the word might change).
+If you marked by mistake, you can use `unmark`/`um` command to unmark the last marked word.

 Once you have (hopefully) won the game, use `quit` to leave.

 You can use the `help` command to see the help message.